Skip to main content

 1. What do you want your target audience to remember best?
 What is the most important thing to focus on?

-2. Stick to a maximum of 1-3 main messages that you will convey in various measures
+2. Stick to a maximum of 1-3 main messages that you will convey in various initiatives

-6. Execute – Create and use stories, media pitches, FB posts, etc. with most important first, and then descending necessity
+6. Execute – Create and use stories, media pitches, FB posts, etc. with the most important first, and then decreasing necessity

 1. Check that linked websites are up-to-date and understandable (processing texts, etc.)

-7. Evaluate effort and effect - use the lessons learned for the next communication effort
+7. Evaluate efforts and impact – use the lessons learned for the next communication effort